Narconon Drug Education Workshops in the Philippines

-Back in 2003, Gloria Macapagal-Arroyo, launched an anti-drug campaign.
-Some PDEA agents traveled to Los Angeles to met with the president of Narconon International and requested to receive drug prevention workshops.
-The workshops basically covered the basics of drug abuse and addiction and how to deliver drug prevention presentations.
+During this time the government launched an anti-drug campaign.
+To help facilitate this campaign, several PDEA agents traveled to Los Angeles to met with Narconon International and requested to receive drug prevention workshops.
+These workshops were conducted with the PDEA in the Philippines covered the basics of drug abuse and addiction and how to deliver drug prevention presentations.

 Once the training was done, the PDEA agents and the Narconon team went to schools and delivered drug education presentations to hundreds of kids on the truth about drugs in the Philippines.

-Here are some results from the Narconon drug education workshops in the Philippines:
+The following are responses from the Narconon drug education workshops in the Philippines:

 1. What did you find most valuable about the Narconon drug training?